Staff in Our Class:

 In Maths we will be focusing on our mastery of the skills we have learnt so far and introducing new skills.
 The first half term we will be focusing on:

 Each child should read at home every night, or at least 3 times a week, with an adult discussing the book with them and then recording their reading in the child’s planner.

 Weekly spellings and times tables should be learnt throughout the week.
 They are given out on a Friday and are tested on the following Thursday.
-The weekly spellings are also used for handwriting practise in their handwriting homework books (given out on Friday and returned by the following Thursday).
+The weekly spellings are also used for handwriting practise in their handwriting homework books.

-This last half term we have had a big focus on the mastery element of Maths, which allows children to develop their problem solving skills; really deepening their thoughts and ideas.
+Last year we had a big focus on the mastery element of Maths, which allows children to develop their problem solving skills; really deepening their thoughts and ideas.
 We will continue to focus on this with a more focus on the reasoning of maths and the children’s understanding of how to work out a calculation.

-We will also be revisiting the 4 operation of addition, subtraction, multiplication and division, along with Number and place value, statistics, geometry (position and direction) and measures.
+We will also be looking at the 4 operation of addition, subtraction, multiplication and division, along with Number and place value, statistics, geometry (position and direction) and measures.

 Curriculum Newsletter: Coming soon